neutron37/susudoio/README.md

 ## susudoio features & use cases

-### Susudoio wraps su+sudo to make it easier to use a non-admin account as your primary login on MacOS.
+### Susudoio wraps su+sudo

+This makes it easier to use a non-admin account as your primary login on MacOS.
+If you're using an admin account as your primary, this tool might not be for you.

 * Using brew, Docker, and other things can be slightly less annoying.
   * ex. `susudoio -a brew install junk`